add2cal/add-to-calendar-button-react/README.md

 ## ⚡ Changelog

+- v2.0 : supporting latest major version of the parent script
 - v1.0 : initial release

-(Only referring to this wrapper repository and without any patches!)
+(Only referring to this wrapper repository and not including any patches!)

-Find all changes regarding the parent package at [github.com/add2cal/add-to-calendar-button/blob/main/CHANGELOG.md](https://github.com/add2cal/add-to-calendar-button/blob/main/CHANGELOG.md).
+Find all changes regarding the parent package at its [CHANGELOG.md](https://github.com/add2cal/add-to-calendar-button/blob/main/CHANGELOG.md).

 <br />